Bridge collapse: Out on errands, killed in an instant

 “I now have to find the words and the answers to tell my girls that their Daddy is not coming home,” his wife wrote on Facebook.

 Investigators are still trying to figure out what caused the bridge to crumble.
-Cracking had been reported in the concrete span in the days before and crews were performing what’s called “post-tensioning force” on the bridge when it flatted onto the busy highway below.
+Cracking had been reported in the concrete span in the days before and crews were performing what’s called “post-tensioning force” on the bridge when it flattened onto the busy highway.

 Inside one car there, one teenager was killed and one walked away with minor injuries — a fate decided by which seat they happened to be sitting in.